cucumber/docs/content/community/faq.md

 https://groups.google.com/forum/#!topic/cukes/bM_ZHHwks8U
 https://www.jeroenreijn.com/2017/10/running-cucumber-from-the-command-line.html

-## Cucumber says my steps are undefined, but I have!
+## Cucumber says my steps are undefined, but I have implemented step definitions!
 If Cucumber is telling you that your steps are undefined, when you do have step definitions, this means that Cucumber cannot *find* your step definitions.
 You'll need to make sure to specify the path to your step definitions (glue path) correctly.